mcelrath/braidcoin/braidpool_spec.md

 ## Shares and Weak Blocks

-A *share* is a "weak block" that is defined as a standard bitcoin block that does not meet bitcoin's target difficulty $X$, but does meet some lesser difficulty target $x$.
+A *share* is a "weak block" that is defined as a standard bitcoin block that does not meet bitcoin's target difficulty $x_b$, but does meet some lesser difficulty target $x$.

 The share is itself a bearer proof that a certain amount of sha256 computation